particleKIT/hostlist/README.rst

 Web daemon
 ----------

 You can start `hostlist-daemon` to serve the generated content via http.
-Start `hostlist-daemon` where you would run `buildfiles` and
+Start `hostlist-daemon` where you would run `buildfiles`.
+The daemon is based on cherrypy and has a config file daemon.conf.
+A working example can be found in `tests`.

 DNSVS Synchronization
 ---------------------